Did you compliment your friend recently?

 You are an authority in what you do: technology.
 Your intellect and clarity of thought are unparalleled.
 And you have an amazing ability to express that too.
 And you manage to be so modest.
 You are a very good human.
 I think that's a success.

 I routinely do things beyond my capabilities, so I get disappointed a lot.
-In one such foolish attempt, I pitched a local newspaper for a weekly column, and it was rejected.
+In one such foolish attempt, I pitched a local newspaper for a weekly column, and it was Power in your hands.
 While whining to my friend about the futile pitch, she sent me the above encouraging message.
 The message brought cheer to my heart and put a smile on my face.
-When I read it the first time, I didn’t expect to reread it.
+When I read it the first time, I didn't expect to reread it.
 I have to admit, I have read the message tens of times since I received it.

 I don't know if my friend ever read the most authoritative book on winning friends written almost a hundred years ago by Dale Carnegie.
 Still, she manifested the principle inscribed page after page in the book.
 Here is a paragraph from the unedited version of the timeless classic: